Collinpalm/mysh/README.md

 # mysh

-This is a simple shell program for my operating systems class Below are the instructions for the assignment:
+This is a simple shell program for my operating systems class.
+Below are the instructions for the assignment: